Step 1. Eligibility Request

 Step 2.
 Accreditation Visit

-Following acceptance for the accreditation process, your organisation will be visited by a member of the ADI accreditation panel and will undertake a review.
+Following acceptance for the accreditation process, your organisation will be visited by a member of the ADI Global Review Panel (GRP) and will undertake a review.
 This review will include an assessment of your organisation and the training programmes offered.

 In advance of the visit, a self-assessment report will be completed and sent to ADI by your organisation.